 head <filename>

-Display first 10 lines of file
+Display the first 10 lines of a file

 tail